tkaburagi/springcloud-microservicesapp-onlinestore/README.md

 # springcloud-microservicesapp-onlinestore

 This is a Microservice application for Pivotal Cloud Foundry.
 Microsevices and 12 Factor Application elements are implemented.
 This is a very good an application for demonstration.
-This can run on outside PCF using OSS Netflix but Some changes and additinal development are needed.
+This can run on outside PCF using OSS Netflix but Some changes and additinal development are needed. *This app was developmed for very short term.
+Some error handling is not yet implemented and refactoring is highly needed.
+Take care to user:)*

 # Pre-requisite
 This application requires five PCF services.